DigiM4x/GW2Trady/README.md

 CURRENT STATUS:

-I have received the data from the folks at gw2spidy and need to migrate it to MSSQL where I am a bit more comfortable.
-Then I will begin exploration.
-Since human exploration is difficult to add to a code repository, I will need to create a folder where I can show the results.
+I have recieved the data from gw2Spidy, and have begun the process of loading it.
+Unfortunately, a failed hard drive and an unexpectedly high number of job interviews have prevented any further work.